Does Pet Insurance Cover Flea and Tick Medication?

 What Covers Flea and Tick Medication?

-Wellness plans are the only type of pet insurance that covers routine flea and tick medications.
-These plans function as add-ons to standard accident and illness policies, helping you budget for predictable expenses like flea and tick medication.
-Wellness plans don't have deductibles or waiting periods, but they reimburse a set amount annually for routine preventive care expenses.
+Wellness plans are the only type of pet insurance that covers routine flea and tick treatments.
+They work as add-ons to standard accident and illness policies, helping you manage regular costs like parasite prevention.
+These plans don’t have deductibles or waiting periods but reimburse a set amount each year for routine preventive care.

 Who Has Flea and Tick Medication Coverage?